-Tatar language belongs to Kipchak brunch of Turkic languages of Altaic language family.
-Like all Turkic languages, Tatar is characterized by vowel harmony and agglutinative nature of grammatical relations between words.
 Based on the lexicostatistical matrix of Turkic languages and according to the to recent article in Journal of Language Evolution, Tatar language exhibits more than 50% of basic lexical similarities with at least 12 Turkic languages (Azeri, Bashkir, Crimean Tatars, Kazakh, Karachi, Khakas, Kyrgyz, Turkish, Turkmen, Tuvan, Uyghur, Uzbek).
-Tatar language has several dialects based on geographical location (Astrakhan, Siberian, Kazan) and on grammatical nuances (Mishar).
-Crimean Tatar language is much closer grammatically, phonetically and lexically to Turkish language.
+Tatar language has several dialects (Volga/Kazan, Astrakhan, Siberian, Mishar).
+Crimean Tatar language is much closer grammatically, phonetically and lexically to Turkish language than to literary (Volga) Tatar language.
+The modern written Tatar language is based on the Cyrillic script since 1938.
+Between 1927 and 1938, Tatar books and documents were written with Latin script (1927-38), prior to that Arabic script and Turkic runes were utilised to deliver written communication and thought.
+If you are curious about politics of the alphabet, i.e. the powerful and painful-for-the-native-language process of ascribing a letter to a sound, checkout Language Arts page of Slavs and Tatars collective.

 Learn